 In the article, we are going to share with you the methodology of increasing the number of Drupal Cafes participants.

 Stage 1.
 Current state analysis

-If you decided to grow you Drupal Community and organize bigger Drupal Cafe or Drupal Camps or any other event, the first step is analysis.
-There are two main areas for research and analysis.
+If you decided to grow your Drupal Community and organize bigger Drupal Cafe or Drupal Camps or any other event, the first step is analysis.
+There are two main areas of research and analysis.

 - Market research

 - potential target audiences

 If talking about market research here you need to collect and analyze the secondary data about your market potential.
 By that I mean you need to check how many people you can attract in total or how many IT people are in your city or region.
 Then you need to make a list of people who might be interested in Drupal Event except developers.
 Maybe you can offer a sponsorship to certain companies.
 Or there are other potential partners with whom you can make a win-win or barter agreement.
 And last but not the least, you need to gather and analyze the information about your competitors - other organizers of IT Events.
 You can check what was good or bad during their events and learn from this.

 And the second thing you need to analyze is your participants.
 You need to combine a research of past and potential delegates of your event in order to know what they want to do on your event, what are the best date and time, what information they want to know and so on.
 And if you are researching people who had already attended your event - the most important data is their level of satisfaction.
 This would mean where you met their expectation or now and would give you point of growth.